influxdata/docs-v2/content/chronograf/v1.8/guides/monitoring-influxenterprise-clusters.md

 ![Architecture diagram](/img/chronograf/1-6-cluster-diagram.png)

-The diagram above shows an InfluxEnterprise cluster that consists of three meta nodes (M) and three data nodes (D).
+The diagram above shows an InfluxDB Enterprise cluster that consists of three meta nodes (M) and three data nodes (D).
 Each data node has its own [Telegraf](/{{< latest "telegraf" >}}/) instance (T).

 Each Telegraf instance is configured to collect node CPU, disk, and memory data using the Telegraf [system stats](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) input plugin.